 - The potential gains

-Given each case is completely different, every portfolio is tailored to suit each individual.
+Given each case is completely different, every portfolio is tailored to suit the individual circumstances.

 How can Adroit Financial Planning help?

 Our job is to work with you and find the right balance of investments.
-Nearly all Trustees will need to retain some money in bank and building society deposits to ensure there are funds for short term spending and any emergencies that may occur.
+Many trustees will need to retain some money in bank and building society deposits to ensure there are funds for short term spending and any emergencies that may occur.

-We’ll aim to ensure that the portfolio we put together for you meets all your objectives as well as being as tax-efficient as possible.
-Our recommendation will be detailed to you in a full written personal report which we will explain to you fully.
+We’ll ensure that the portfolio we put together meets all your individual objectives, as well as being as tax efficient as possible.
+Our recommendation will be detailed to you in a full written personal report, which we’ll explain to you fully.

-We have access to extensive research and investment management capabilities which means that your portfolio is being managed on a day to day basis.
+We have access to extensive research and investment management capabilities which means that your portfolio will be managed on a day-to-day basis.